piotay/pfb2025/unix.md

 5. Click "Add SSH Key"
 ![Click Add](images/github-ssh-add-key.png)

-### Do this to ensure that you do not encounter errors by attemping to add files that are too large
+### Do this to ensure that you do not encounter errors by attempting to add files that are too large

 ```
 cd ~/PFB_problemsets/.git/hooks/